Learn About LIHEAP in Idaho

 If you are in need of utility assistance in Idaho, you are strongly encouraged to learn more about this program and the various types of benefits that your family or household may be eligible to receive.
 In addition to reviewing potential benefits, it is important to review eligibility requirements associated with the program as well as how to apply for benefits.

-Types of LIHEAP Energy Assistance in Idaho
+Learn About Types of LIHEAP Energy Assistance in Idaho

 By providing heating assistance and weatherization efforts in Idaho, the state aids low income families in baring the cost of heat in the coldest months of the year, thus safeguarding the health and safety of residents within the state.
 In Idaho, this low income home energy assistance program provides general assistance, crisis assistance and assistance with weatherization measures.